Ultimate Texas Sales Tax Guide

 Counties, cities, and towns in Texas can impose local sales tax of up to 2%.
 Some counties also impose multiple district tax rates within cities.

-For instance, cities like North Zulch in Madison County have a sales tax rate of 6.750%, which includes a Madison County local tax of 0.5% and a Texas sales tax rate of 6.250%.
+For instance, cities like Decordova in Hood County have a minimum sales tax rate of 6.750%, which includes a Madison County local tax of 0.500% and a Texas sales tax rate of 6.250%.

-Whereas some other cities in Madison County, such as Madisonville, impose an additional city tax of 1.5%, which brings the total sales tax rate to 8.250%.
-This is the highest sales tax rate in Texas.
+Whereas some other cities in Dallas County, such as Carrollton, impose an additional city tax of 1.000%.
+This brings the total sales tax rate to 8.250% — the highest sales tax rate in Texas.

 The Texas Tax Comptroller of Public Accounts undertakes various tax responsibilities, like tax collection, revenue estimation, and more.